Microflown-Technologies/DAQ-Driver/README.md

 ## Supported platforms
 - Linux
-- Windows, Visual Studio 2017 or higher
+- Windows, Visual Studio 2019

 ## Building
 There are also precompiled version of this library available through NuGet or via releases.